-Although sprint review and sprint retrospective can be confused as the same thing, these two Scrum events are completely different.
-Here’s what each one represents.
+Although sprint review and sprint retrospective can be mistaken for the same thing, these two Scrum events are completely different.
+Here’s a bit more about each of the two types of meeting and the things that set them apart.

 In each sprint, the Scrum team should produce a potentially shippable product increment.
-Sprint review is the meeting at the end of the sprint where the Scrum team and all the stakeholders get together and discuss what has been accomplished during the sprint and whether the sprint goal has been met.
+The sprint review is a meeting at the end of the sprint where the Scrum team and all stakeholders get together and discuss what has been accomplished during the sprint and whether the sprint goal has been met.

-The meeting should be attended by the product owner and manager, Scrum Master, development team, management, and anyone else who is involved in the product creation process.
+The people attending the sprint review should include the product owner and product manager, Scrum Master, the development team, management, and anyone else involved in the product creation process.

-This is usually an informal type of meeting where the Scrum team presents the product increment, while the other stakeholders provide feedback.
-It shouldn’t last more than four hours per month-long sprint.
+This is usually an informal type of meeting where the Scrum team presents the product increment, while the stakeholders provide feedback.
+A sprint review shouldn’t last more than four hours per month-long sprint (up to one hour per each week of the sprint).
 The Scrum Master needs to ensure the meeting doesn’t run longer than that.

 Aside from presenting the work done during the sprint, sprint review meetings should have a few other things on the agenda:

-Sprint retrospective meeting takes place immediately after the sprint review.
-While sprint review is a discussion about what the team is building, sprint retrospective is focused on how they’re building it.
+The sprint retrospective meeting takes place immediately after the sprint review.
+While the sprint review is a discussion about what the team is building, the sprint retrospective is focused on how they’re building it.

 This meeting is usually slightly shorter than the sprint review and shouldn’t last more than three hours per month-long sprint.
-For the most effective meeting, the whole Scrum team, including the product owner, should attend and participate.
+To get the most out of a sprint retrospective meeting, you should ensure that the whole Scrum team, including the product owner, attends and participates.

-The goal of sprint retrospective is improving the development process.
-The Scrum team reflects on the previous sprint and discusses what’s working well, what could be improved, and how they could improve it to be more productive.
+The goal of a sprint retrospective is to improve the development process.
+The Scrum team reflects on the previous sprint and discusses what’s working well, what could be improved, and how they could improve overall productivity.

 For a successful sprint retrospective meeting, each team member should try to answer the following sprint retrospective questions: